BREAKING NEWS: HUGE LOSS FOR RISK-POOLED SMALL CAPTIVES IN RESERVE MECHANICAL

-In its most simple form, a captive insurance company is an insurance company owned by the parent that underwrites the insurance needs of the parent's operating subsidiaries.
+In its most simple form, a captive insurance company is an insurance company, which is owned by the parent but legally separate from it, that underwrites some or all of the insurance needs of the parent's operating business subsidiaries.

 Until 2001, the IRS repeatedly but unsuccessfully challenged captive insurance companies as subterfuges for non-deductible self-insurance within the business.
 After the IRS lost its $600+ million challenge against a captive owned by United Parcel Service in 2001, the Service resigned itself to the legitimacy of captive insurance companies and soon thereafter abandoned its economic family challenges to captives.
 The IRS has since issued a great deal of guidance to assist captive owners in their proper structuring, management and reporting.